 - 1.1 Financial Regulations provide the framework for managing the Authority's financial affairs.
-They apply to every member and officer of the Authority and anyone acting on its behalf. - 1.2 The Regulations identify the financial responsibilities of the Authority, the Chief Fire Officer, the Deputy Chef Fire Officer, the Monitoring Officer (Head of Legal and Democratic Service), the Director of Finance and Procurement and other members of the Strategic Leadership Team (SLT).
+They apply to every Member and Officer of the Authority and anyone acting on its behalf. - 1.2 The Regulations identify the financial responsibilities of the Authority, the Chief Fire

+Officer, the Deputy Chef Fire Officer, the Monitoring Officer (Head of Legal and Democratic Service), the Director of Finance and Procurement and other members of the Strategic Leadership Team (SLT).
 SLT includes both the Executive Team and Director Team.
-SLT officers should maintain a written record where decision making has been delegated to members of their staff, including seconded staff.
-Where decisions have been delegated or devolved to other responsible officer's references to the SLT officer in the Regulations should be read as referring to them. - 1.3 All members and staff have a general responsibility for taking reasonable action to provide for the security of the assets under their control, and for ensuring that the use of these resources is legal, is properly authorised, provides value for money and achieves best value. - 1.4 The Director of Finance and Procurement is responsible for maintaining a continuous review of the Financial Regulations and submitting any additions or changes necessary to the Authority for approval.
-The Director of Finance and Procurement is also responsible for reporting, where appropriate, breaches of the Financial Regulations to the Authority. - 1.5 The Authority's detailed financial procedures, setting out how the Regulations will be implemented, are contained in the appendices to the Financial Regulations. - 1.6 SLT officers and budget managers are responsible for ensuring that all staff in their departments are aware of the existence and content of the Authority's Financial Regulations and other internal regulatory documents and that they comply with them.
-They must also ensure that an adequate number of copies are available for reference within their departments. - 1.7 The Director of Finance and Procurement is responsible for issuing advice and guidance to underpin the Financial Regulations that members, officers and others acting on behalf of the Authority are required to follow.
-She/he is also responsible for ensuring that adequate training is available to allow SLT officers and managers to comply with their duties.
+SLT Officers should maintain a written record where decision making has been delegated to members of their staff, including seconded staff.
+Where decisions have been delegated or devolved to other Responsible Officer's references to the SLT Officer in the Regulations should be read as referring to them.

+- 1.3 All members and staff have a general responsibility for taking reasonable action to provide for the security of the assets under their control, and for ensuring that the use of these resources is legal, is properly authorised, provides value for money and achieves best value. - 1.4 The Director of Finance and Procurement is responsible for maintaining a continuous review of the Financial Regulations and submitting any additions or changes necessary to the Authority for approval.
+The Director of Finance and Procurement is also responsible for reporting, where appropriate, breaches of the Financial Regulations to the Authority. - 1.5 The Authority's detailed financial procedures, setting out how the Regulations will be implemented, are contained in the appendices to the Financial Regulations. - 1.6 SLT Officers and budget managers are responsible for ensuring that all staff in their departments are aware of the existence and content of the Authority's Financial Regulations and other internal regulatory documents and that they comply with them.
+They must also ensure that an adequate number of copies are available for reference within their departments and/or refer staff to the online version of the constitution. - 1.7 The Director of Finance and Procurement is responsible for issuing advice and guidance to underpin the Financial Regulations that Members, Officers and others acting on behalf of the Authority are required to follow.
+They are also responsible for ensuring that adequate training is available to allow SLT officers and managers to comply with their duties.